-16.1 Cracks in Stucco/Cementitious Finish/Block/Concrete Walls
+16.1 cracks in stucco/cementitious finish/block/concrete walls

 Hairline cracks in exterior trim, block, concrete, or stucco walls are normal.
-Cracks in exterior stucco wall surfaces should not exceed 1/8 inch in width.
-The Builder will repair cracks exceeding 1/8 inch for a period of one year.
+Cracks in exterior stucco wall surfaces should not exceed 1⁄2 inch in width.
+The Builder will repair cracks exceeding 1⁄2 inch for a period of one year.
 For unpainted stucco, it is acceptable to use stucco color coat or acrylic sealants to fill the cracks.
 Painted surfaces may be repaired using acrylic-latex sealant prior to touch-up painting.
-The Builder will try to match the original stucco texture and color as closely as possible, but a perfect match is not covered by the Limited Warranty.
+The Builder will try to match the original stucco texture and color as closely as possible, but a perfect match is not covered by the Warranty.

-a normal occurrence.
+Minor cracking of stucco finishes is a normal occurrence.
 Homeowners should regularly inspect and repair minor cracks in stucco finishes.